Quentin2510382000/datastream_project/README.md

 The files for the application of Kafka are :

-The results are presents in the notebooks and also in the slides of presentation.
+The results are presented in the notebooks and also in the slides of the presentation.